 Our family has had the privilege of spending Christmas in other cultures, and we have added to the richness of our traditions because of the symbols that help our friends celebrate the birth of our Savior.
 Lasagne on Christmas Eve is a delicious tradition that helps us remember the swaddling clothes that Mary used to wrap her baby.
 Danish woven hearts remind us of the love of God for his children, and the love we have for each other.

 If children become too interested in the “gimme” feeling at Christmas – a little bit of service in the community is the sure cure.
-Seeing or serving children who have little or nothing can foster a feeling of gratitude faster than anything else, and gratitude really is what’s lacking when we want more and more.
+Seeing or serving those who need our help can foster a feeling of gratitude faster than anything else, and gratitude really is what’s lacking when we want more and more.
 The world cannot teach our children this – it starts in our homes.

 It’s easy to say Bah-Humbug and throw in the towel.
 Why do we need all of this “stuff” anyway?
 You know, though – we learn best when all of our senses are involved, and Christmas really fills our senses, doesn’t it?

-If we can harness all of the sights and sounds, scents and textures, and even tastes of the season, and focus them into building our appreciation and understanding of Christ, imagine the richness of our understanding of the Savior!
-Even He understood the power of this and appealed to all of our senses as he taught through his parables!
+If we can harness all of the sights and sounds, scents and textures, and even tastes of the season, and focus them on building our appreciation and understanding of Christ, imagine the richness of our understanding of the Savior.
+Even He understood the power of this and appealed to all of our senses as he taught through his parables.

 It’s sometimes hard to face the truth, at least for me.
 It’s nice to blame a world gone bad for the lack of Christ’s Spirit in my home.
 The world certainly is a darker place than it has been in the past – it’s true.

-The truth is, if my children don’t see Christ being celebrated this season it’s my own laziness to blame – and only I have the cure.
-I don’t have to change the world, or give up the fun and fabulous bits of Christmas in order to recapture it’s spirit within my own heart, and within my home.
-I just need to open my own eyes, and teach them to see.
+The truth is, if my children don’t see Christ being celebrated this season I have only myself to blame – and only I have the cure.
+I don’t have to change the world or give up the fun and fabulous bits of Christmas in order to recapture its spirit within my own heart and within my home.
+I just need to open my own eyes and teach them to see as well.